mshavliuk/thesis_code/readme.md

 ### With Snakemake

-Snakemake automates the entire experiment pipeline.
+Snakemake automates the entire experiment pipeline (except the analysis).
 To reproduce the experiments, simply run:

 ```bash
 snakemake
 ```

 The computation may take several days, depending on hardware.

-Alternatively, you can run specific experiments:
+Alternatively, you can run specific experiments.
 For example, to execute all jobs for the ECDF experiments:

 ```bash
 snakemake results/finetune_config/ecdf.SUCCESS